-...the principal of the school should be as much as possible a school Be independent .
-E - marketing has now become a kind of main business of many schools .
-Director with d Welcome dozens of new businesses to promote your school .
-Leader Entrepreneurs should find ways to ensure that projects can be fully financed . because public budgets are limited to specific projects and do not consider all aspects of the school ...
+...the principal of the school should be as much as possible a school Be independent.
+E - marketing has now become a kind of main business of many schools.
+Director with d Welcome dozens of new businesses to promote Leader Entrepreneurs vour school. should find ways to ensure that projects can be fully financed. because public budgets are limited to specific projects and do not consider all aspects of the school ...
 12